blog posts

 Conclusion

-So It was the history of ransomware over time.
+So it was the history of ransomware over time.
 What do you think about this hacking method?
 Have you ever been a victim of them?